Spirit of 2012 awards £35,000 to fund the Radical Kindness programme

 Drawing on research from Belong – The Cohesion and Integration Network, Radical Kindness will bring...Read this story

-Funded by Spirit of 2012, the Radical Kindness project will highlight work that actively and intentionally seeks to build bridges across differences, develop shared ground, and promote social connection between different groups and communities.
+Acts of radical kindness are those activities that intentionally seek to build bridges across differences, develop shared ground, and promote social connection between different groups and communities.

-Radical Kindness will draw on findings from Beyond Us and Them, a nationwide research project funded by the Nuffield Foundation and conducted by Belong in collaboration with the University of Kent, that looks at the impact of Covid-19 on social cohesion.
+Radical Kindness draws on findings from Beyond Us and Them, our nationwide research project funded by the Nuffield Foundation and in collaboration with the University of Kent, that looks at the impact of Covid-19 on social cohesion.

 Follow the project on Twitter at @BelongNetwork or search #RadicalKindness.